by Brett W Summers

 6S

-Brett Summers taught English for fifteen years and always wrote alongside her students.
+Brett W Summers taught English for fifteen years and always wrote alongside her students.
 This year she is reinventing herself as a writer by reading a lot of writers on writing, writing daily, and submitting regularly.
 She lives in Providence, RI.